 This is the first child for Noah and his wife, and he says that his transformation from being a husband to a father has been characterized by that combination of prominent smells: poop, pee and carrots.
 And he says, “No matter how much you scrub, the smell doesn’t leave.”

-Now, I must say I’ve never heard fatherhood described that way.
+It’s an interesting way to describe fatherhood.
 Also, who knew these three ingredients could be combined to make glue?
 But jokes aside …

 Isn’t that real life for dads?
 Accepting your role, whether you’re in the middle of a challenge or just doing what needs to be done?